 The trout, on the other hand, had no problem taking our live bait.
 Anchoring to the leeward of a small island, we cast to the grass on its right.
 A tug so small it almost didn’t register with me was the first of a succession of fish, each one progressively bigger.
 The first one to the boat was barely a pound, but each subsequent fish added weight until I finally landed one that Bill put at a good six to seven pounds.

-We finally brought eight fish to the net, taking advantage of every second of high tide that we could.
+I brought eight fish to the net in total, taking advantage of every second of high tide.
 Eventually the water began its downward trend, exposing rock beds and sending the trout off to deeper areas.
 We headed back to the ramp to avoid being stranded in the preserve for many hours, but with so many islands to choose from, we could have practically walked back to the dock if necessary.
 It’s that wild and remote of a place, with nary a sight of civilization once you get into the depths of its range.

 Sunday afternoon found me off the water but with too little time left in the day to start back for home.
 What to do with a free night?